CS639-Data-Management-for-Data-Science/f24/p5/README.md

 :warning: :warning:  :warning:**[IMPORTANT] Submission Policy**: This project is a little different from other projects, you need to submit a typed PDF file that explains how you complete the project.
 We recommend you either use Overleaf to Latex to type it or compile a Markdown into a PDF or generate a PDF from word or google docs.
 We DO NOT accept handwritten submissions.
 Even if you have a **project partner**, please make sure to submit individual reports, but add your partner information to the top of your report.

-⚠️ The project will be in three parts. **The latter half of this project will be HARD!
-We recommend you start early**.
+⚠️ The project will be in ~~three~~ two parts. ~~**The latter half of this project will be HARD!
+We recommend you start early**.~~

 ⚠️ Please use Piazza to post (public/private) any questions regarding this project, as e-mails will NOT be answered.
 If you need to include your code to get help, please make a private post.

 ## Corrections / Clarifications
 - 10:15 a.m.
 Nov 6th 2024: Update GNews and Part 2 submission instructions
+- 11:55 a.m.
+Nov 6th 2024: Delete part3 and update submission instructions for Part 2

 ## 1. Extract and Load data using Airbyte (6 points)